-Talk Is Free Theatre (TIFT) was founded in 2003 in Barrie by Artistic Producer Arkady Spivak and colleagues, and has since produced close to 100 works.
+Talk Is Free Theatre (TIFT) was founded in 2003 in Barrie by Artistic Producer Arkady Spivak and colleagues, and has since produced over 100 works.
 The company develops and produces a wide range of work from the periphery of the mainstream, concentrating on new writing, neglected classics and drastic re-examinations of established repertoire.
 TIFT’s programming emphasizes the development and production of off-centre, story-driven musicals and new types of site-specific, immersive creation, among others.

 The company recently undertook one of the boldest and largest immersive experiences in Canadian theatre history.
 The Curious Voyage was a 3-day long journey, which began in Barrie, Canada and took the audience, quite literally, to London, UK.
 This was an unprecedented endeavour that garnered national accolades and was a major step towards the creation of The WOW Collection, the multi-disciplinary festival of immersive art.

 TIFT has produced several world premieres of Canadian musicals including Scenes from the Bathhouse, Variations on a Nervous Breakdown, One Step Forward and Music for the Changing Voice.
 Other notable productions of musicals include the Canadian premiere of absurdist musical Anyone Can Whistle, a cross-gendered production of Guys and Dolls, site-specific roving production of The Music Man, the world premiere of the American musical Dani Girl, and the rarely seen Floyd Collins (in co-production with Vancouver’s Patrick Street Productions).
 TIFT’s co-production with Birdland Theatre of Sondheim’s Assassins was a sold-out success, a Dora Mavor Moore Award winner for Best Production of a Musical in 2010 and has been named one of Ten Best Toronto Theatre Shows of the Decade by NOW Magazine.